 Between Golden Hill Street and Broad Street

 Perhaps the most popular piece of public art in the city.
 Community partners Bridgeport Generation Now, the Downtown Special Services District, and the Cultural Alliance of Fairfield County supported Liz’s vision with funds and even helped to execute the painting.
 It is a popular spot to congregate for music, and a photo op.
-The Steps span the distance between City Lights Gallery #21A and the newly-relocated Neighborhood Studios.
+The Steps span the distance between City Lights Gallery and the newly-relocated Neighborhood Studios of Fairfield County.

 Middle Street Music Mural by Alicia Cobb